ResearchSoftwareInstitute/data-translator/src/pages/apps/icees/index.md

 ![CAMP FHIR/FHIR PIT Conversion and Integration Pipeline](CAMP-FHIR_FHIR-PIT.png)

-With ICEES, regulatory issues were addressed primarily by binning or recoding the data and presenting the data to users in aggregate form only
+With ICEES, regulatory issues were addressed primarily by binning or recoding the data and presenting the data to users in aggregate form only.

 ![ICEES Integrated Feature Table & Binning Approach](ICEES_Integrated_Feature_Table.png)